ThisisJoellovely/100PythonCourse/README.md

 17. Python Decorators and wrapper functions
 18. Jinja Sytax and url get request with FLASK framework
 19. Bootstrap Basics with Bootstrap FLASK development
-20. Applicatioin of SQL lite with FLASK framework development
+20. SQL Lite with FLASK development